Team DCA

 Julie is Chair of the IT Committee of the DCA Board.

-Peter joined UniSuper as Chief Executive Officer (CEO) in September 2021.
+Peter (he/him) joined UniSuper as Chief Executive Officer (CEO) in September 2021.
 As CEO, Peter is responsible for developing, leading, and implementing corporate strategy and culture, and is accountable for the overall services and operational management of UniSuper nationally.

 With over 30 years’ experience in financial services across the retail and industry fund sectors, his leadership is helping to shape the future for one of Australia’s largest super funds.
 UniSuper now has more than 634,000 members and over $130 billion in funds under management (at 31 December 2023).